ucla/lti-media-resources/README.md

 4. Click on the "View push commands" button to view the 4 commands to push images to the repository
 5. After pushing an image to the repo, move on

+This will need to be repeated for each service listed in the Docker Compose file (Nodeserver and Nginx).

 ### Creating AWS ECS Cluster

 1. Go to AWS ECS (Elastic Container Service)